Academics

 Undecided?

 We’re here with tools to help you find your place and begin your future.
-For prospective students contact your admissions counselor at (800) 862-7080.
-For current students, contact the undeclared advisor at Student Success Center by calling (707) 965-7688 or email ssc@puc.edu.
+For prospective students, contact your admissions counselor at (800) 862-7080.
+For current students, contact the undeclared advisor at the Student Success Center by calling (707) 965-7688 or emailing ssc@puc.edu.

 Academic Support